deaktator/deaktator.github.io/_posts/2019-02-22-the-error-in-the-comparator.md

 *If the title doesn't immediately give you chills, it should.
 Allow me to explain.*

-It will help to devise an artificial motivating example to illustrate the point before diving into the particular manifestation of this problem that gave me chills when I first discovered it.
+It will help to devise a motivating toy example to illustrate the point before diving into the particular manifestation of this problem that gave me chills when I first discovered it.

 Defining what is meant by *comparator* is important.
 By